Passport and visa

 Finding work and vocational training

 The next step is finding work.
 Have you learnt a profession already in your own country, or have you been to university?
 Then you need to have the documents translated and certified.
 Ask where you could have that done at the employment agency.
 The employment agency will also help you to find work.
 If you don’t yet have a profession or school-leaving qualification, you should also go to the employment agency.
 They will give you careers advice.
 They will help you if you are unsure what sort of work you would like to do or would be able to do.
 The employment agency will also provide you with information about apprenticeships and courses.
-You can find more information on this in the Academic study and vocational training page.
+You can find more information on this in the text Studying and vocational training.